Captive-Studio/makefile-core/README.md

 ### `make self-add`

-Add a makefile module (as git submodule)
+Add a makefile module (as git submodule).
+If a `./module.mk` is found it will be automatically included.

 Example :